BotInABoxER/codercar-site/docs/setup/printing/top-mount.md

 nav_order: 4
 ---

-{% include model-viewer.html file="top-mount" alt="Project Rover's Top Mount - version 0.5.3" %}
+{% include model-viewer.html file="top-mount" alt="CodeRcar's Top Mount - version 0.5.3" %}

 The Top Mount is a part that fits onto the Body, and it has M3 screw holes that allow for the attachment of a number of different things, including a Battery Box, a Breadboard Mount, and more.